Which currency has been the world's strongest in 2023?

 In a handy bit of symmetry, the US dollar rounds out our list as the tenth strongest currency in the world.

 The American economy has long been the shining light for global growth, with strengths in manufacturing, services and technology.
-While the rise of China has complicated matters, the US dollar remains immensely powerful, serving as the bedrock for much of the world’s currency reserves.
+While the rise of China and an increasingly erratic political framework have complicated matters, the US dollar remains immensely powerful, serving as the bedrock for much of the world’s currency reserves.

-Sweeping shifts in the economic landscape will inevitably result in volatility.
-Smart Currency’s goal is to protect your money from market fluctuations through a range of solutions, from market options to forward contracts.
-Be sure to check out our SmartHedge feature as well, which allows your firm to visualise and adjust its currency exposures in real time.
+Sweeping shifts in the economic landscape will inevitably result in exchange rate volatility.
+Smart Currency’s goal is to protect your money from market fluctuations with comprehensive treasury solutions designed to protect your profit margins and cashflow.
+Be sure to check out our proprietary risk management tool SmartHedge PRO as well, an innovative product for managing currency exposures and strategy in real time.

-To make sure your upcoming transactions are protected against the risks of sudden market movements, call your Business Trader on 020 7898 0500 to discuss a forward contract; alternatively, if you’re new, please register with Smart Currency Business today.
+To make sure your upcoming transactions are protected against the risks of sudden market movements, call your account manager on 020 7898 0500 to discuss how we can help.
+Alternatively, if you’re new, please register with Smart Currency Business today.